Annapurna in the Monsoon Day 4: Glimpses of Fishtail Mountain

 It was.
-A primary school.
+A primary school, to be exact.
 There was a collection box appealing to trekkers for funds to carry out earthquake damage repairs.
 According to the sign, the school had received relatively little aid, owing to its isolated location in the Annapurnas.

 Wait, was this the school the kids were rushing off to on the second day of my trek?
 Devi seemed to indicate yes, but my mind just couldn't compute that.
 Surely, surely there was another school nearer than this.
 Perhaps there was a junction that led off to another trail, where the other school was.